clbattthcmut/blog.bkisc.com/content/authors/hah4/_index.md

 Hi, I am hah4 (Anh-Hung Hoang), a web pentester from BKISC.
 Currently, I am studying Computer Science at Ho Chi Minh University of Technology.

-Starting as a Back-End developer, I have developed many applications.
-Because of their security, I have learned about threats and vulnerabilities.
-I suddenly realized that I have a passion for hacking, and my road to becoming a cyber security specialist began.
+Started as a Back-End developer, I have developed many applications.
+Because of many requirements in security, I have learned about threats and vulnerabilities.
+I suddenly realized that I have a passion for hacking, and my road to become a cyber security specialist began since.

-## Archievements
+## Achievements

 + *First Prize*, National Physics Olympiad, 2022
 + *Third Prize*, National Physics Olympiad, 2021